Therapy for Artists

 Schedule a free 15-minute appointment

-Why Art Therapy for Creatives, Specifically: Flow State
+Why Art Therapy for Creatives, Specifically

 Why talk therapy alone hits a ceiling.
 Talk therapy is good at a lot.
 For working creatives, it can hit a ceiling when the source of the distress is the work itself — because describing the work in words is already the day job.
 You can articulate exactly what's missing and still not feel it return.